ideless/p2p/README.md

 # Usage

-> Manually "beautify" the compiled p2p.js (for example on https://beautifier.io/), if p2p wouldn't work as expected.
+> Manually "beautify" the compiled p2p.js (for example on https://beautifier.io/), if p2p does not work as expected.

 ```ts
 /* say you have compiled p2p.js & p2p.wasm */